Tender Years’ COVID-19 Response

 9) We will continue intensive cleaning with Clorox Hydrogen Peroxide (a hospital grade sanitizer) and Clorox Total 360 machines.
 We will continue to disinfect toys that are handled or mouthed.
 And our professional cleaning service will continue to clean the centers as scheduled.

-Following orders from PA Secretary of Health, Rachel Levine, Tender Years, Inc. will comply with the Worker Safety Order starting Monday, April 20th: “to protect the public from the spread of COVID-19, all customers are required to wear masks while on premises, and deny entry to individuals not wearing masks.”
+Following orders from PA Secretary of Health, Rachel Levine, Tender Years, Inc. is complying with the Universal Face Coverings Order: “to protect the public from the spread of COVID-19, all customers are required to wear masks while on premises, and deny entry to individuals not wearing masks.”

 Cloth face coverings will be washed daily at our centers.